Chaaronn/rd_machine/docs/planning.md

     + i.e., "detected recharge in balance_sheet.xlsx in sheet A on line X"
     + possibly using regex or fuzzy.
         - both should allow consultant/reviewer to set specifics
+* Link to specific sections of CTA/DSIT/CIRD for reasoning
+    + i.e., on Unconnected EPW restriction, show CTA S1131 & CIRD84000

 ## Structure